 SCC’s advocacy for safe, healthy, affordable homes has never been more critical.
 For a community to be sustainable, there must be housing options available to people of all income levels.
-In order to keep Somerville economically diverse, Somerville Community Corporation (SCC) builds affordable rental housing, creates homeownership opportunities, and purchases homes off the speculative market making them permanently affordable.
+In order to keep Somerville economically diverse, SCC builds affordable rental housing, creates homeownership opportunities, and purchases homes off the speculative market making them permanently affordable.

 What Is Affordable Housing?

-SCC strives to provide quality and healthy housing options for people of low- and moderate-income.
+SCC strives to provide high quality, healthy housing options for people of low- and moderate-income.
 We use traditional bank financing, government subsidies, and grants to sell or rent units for less than it costs to build them.
 SCC creates housing for families earning anywhere from less than 30% to 110% of the Area Median Income, as well as families and individuals on the priority waitlist who may be facing homelessness.